HubbleHQ/shuttle/README.md

 ### Releasing

 When Shuttle is ready for a new release, the steps to follow to publish the new version of the package are:
+* Merge all pull requests that need to be part of the release, and switch to the `master` branch.
+All releases should be made against `master`.
 * Increase the version number in setup.py.
 We aim to use semantic versioning as closely as possible.
 * Tag the commit you are packaging Shuttle from in Git, with the following format: `release-VERSION`.
 * Push the tags to Github.